Install ExpressionEngine using its security features right out of the box.

 Before you begin

-This tutorial will be working on vagrant/homestead with a working local url.
+This tutorial will be working on a mac-based PHP setup with a working local url.
 You will need a local URL that works and has access to a LAMP stack (php, database - same as what WordPress needs.)
 We will be working from a custom directory structure designed to conceal some components below the document root, while masking access points.
 This prevents the need to secure ExpressionEngine further down the line when more may be at stake, and mistakes or missteps become expensive.
 Keep in mind that this process can be done according to your custom naming conventions.

 Here is our initial project directory structure: